May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Notes

-Although this material is known as a fireclay, it completely vitrifies by cone 10 (where it is near zero porosity). it's porosity decreases steadily from cone 6 to 10, but it is beginning to bloat at cone 11.
-However, the fired shrinkage increases until cone 8 after which it bars begin to expand (indicating over firing).
+This material completely vitrifies by cone 10 (where it is near zero porosity).
+Its porosity decreases steadily from cone 6 to 10, but it is beginning to bloat at cone 11.
+However, the fired shrinkage increases until cone 8 after which it begins to expand (indicating over-firing).
 It would be an acceptable stoneware, by itself, at cone 7-8.
 With a 5% addition of feldspar it should be possible to make Lincoln fireclay work as a cone 6 stoneware.
-If crazing occurs blend in a high-silica cone 6 porcelain recipe (or a silica-feldspar mix with a little bentonite maintain plasticity).
+If crazing occurs, blend in a high-silica cone 6 porcelain recipe (or a silica-feldspar mix with a little bentonite to maintain plasticity).

 -It has excellent drying properties (resistance to cracking) even though it has high plasticity.
 It's drying shrinkage is below 6%.

--It is very plastic like a ball clay yet it feels like a kaolin (it is not sticky as are other clays of the same plasticity).
+-It is very plastic, like a ball clay, yet it feels like a kaolin (it is not as sticky as other clays of the same plasticity).

-Variation in the physical and fired properties of this material have been a concern with its use in pottery.
+Variation in the physical and fired properties of this material has been a concern with its use in pottery.
 Its sieve analysis also varies considerably by batch.
-For this reason it is common to mix it with other materials to dampen an variation encountered.
+For this reason, it is common to mix it with other materials.

 It is also common to find recipes where Lincoln is blended with feldspar, silica and ball clay (where the ratios approximate or equal 50 ball clay, 25 silica, 25 kaolin).
 This is just a standard whiteware, so in effect, Lincoln is being blended with a porcelaneous stoneware.